Satertek/adventofcode2019/README.md

 # adventofcode2019
 Advent of Code 2019.
-Solutions in (probably) Python.
+Solutions in Python.